The number one problem that companies struggle with in their outbound sales development training is getting prospects on the phone.

 When it comes to outbound sales it’s not about getting them to say yes to your products and services.
 It’s about getting them to listen to what you have to say.
 A lot of companies spend hours to craft the perfect sales script for their outbound sales development training.
-And when their salespeople fail to close, they go back to spending hours making sure the script is perfect.
+And when their salespeople fail to close, they blame their salespeople for being lousy closers.

 Why Everyone Hates Outbound Sales

 Outbound sales is about you contacting someone else – also known as cold calling.
 If you’ve ever been called by a random stranger offering you a free boat cruise, you would know just how annoying it can be.
 Unfortunately, most outbound sales development training programs teach you to sound like these scamming boat cruise telemarketers.

 Cold calling has a 2.5% success rate, meaning the majority of your time is going to be spent getting zero results.
 Not only does cold calling annoy both the caller and the person being contacted, it is one of the least effective ways to get sales.
 When you cold call someone, you are: